2024 Scholarships - St. Clair County | CampusReel

 2024 St. Clair County Scholarships

 St. Clair County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 14% of St. Clair County residents in Illinois over the age of 25 have graduated with a professional degree - 49% have completed high school.
+Despite high costs, 63% of St. Clair County residents in Michigan over the age of 25 have graduated with a professional degree - 43% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that St. Clair County residents in Illinois will continue to need help paying for college.
-7,937 men and 7,905 women are enrolled in grades 9-12 while 7,054 men 8,882 women are currently undergraduates in college.
+It’s clear that St. Clair County residents in Michigan will continue to need help paying for college.
+5,691 men and 5,011 women are enrolled in grades 9-12 while 3,437 men 5,436 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to St. Clair County residents and can help pay for school in a variety of ways.
 St. Clair County scholarships, whether they are exclusively available to St. Clair County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for St. Clair County residents.

 How much total award money and scholarships are available for St. Clair County residents?